baleada/docs/assets/markdown/logic/libraries/Delayable.md

  * Delayable is a library that enriches a function by:
  * - Giving it the methods necessary to execute itself after a delay or at regular intervals<
  * - Allowing it to store the time elapsed since it was delayed, the time remaining until it will be executed, and the number of times it has been executed
  * Delayable depends on `[setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)`, `[setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval)`, `[requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)`, and the `[global Data object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)`, but is otherwise written in vanilla JS.
-Delayable powers <nuxt-link to="/docs/tools/composition-functions/useDelayable">`useDelayable`</nuxt-link>.
+Delayable powers <NuxtLink to="/docs/tools/composition-functions/useDelayable">`useDelayable`</NuxtLink>.
  */
 export default class Delayable {
   #delay